 26. The clock on top of the Abraj al Bait in Meccah (the world’s third tallest building, and biggest skscraper) is as tall as St Stephen’s Tower aka Big Ben.

 27. The world’s largest organism is a forest of Quaking Aspen in Utah, USA.
 Their interconnected root system makes it a single organism -called Pando, who has survived in one form or other for 14,000 years, with some estimates as high as a million.
 Note how all the trees are the same height:

 28. Another competitor is a honey fungus colony in Oregon, believed to be 2,400 years old and weighing 605 tons.
 Mostly underground it covers nearly 9 sq km.

 30. In 2016 they caught something older.
-A Greenland Shark measured at 512 years old, by carbon dating inert crystals that developed in her eye at birth.
-Noone is sure how these huge sharks (bigger than Great Whites) catch anything at all, being supremely slow and spooky, aka zombie fish -almost every one is infected with an eye parasite making them blind too -it’s thought they sneak up on sleeping seals.
-Our record breaker was killed as bycatch -byword for the billions needlessly killed when dredging to cherry pick from a mass of bodies, like prawns.
-She, along with 28 others, was one of them.
+A Greenland Shark measured at 512 years old, by carbon dating crystals in her eyes.
+Noone is sure how these zombie fish (bigger than Great Whites) catch anything at all, being supremely slow and spooky.
+They’re all infected with an eye parasite making them blind too -it’s thought they sneak up on sleeping seals.
+Our record breaker was killed as bycatch -byword for the billions needlessly killed when dredging for certain species, e.g. prawns.
+She, along with 28 others, was one of them 😦

 31. This creosote bush in the Mojave desert in the US is believed to be 11,700 years old -multiple times older than any Giant Seqouia or bristlecone pine.
 It only grows at a few cm a year, in a ring that incrementally gets wider.